 PLEASE!
-Do not bring sick dogs with any eye, ear, skin infection.
-I will check them during meet and greet.
-Be respectful towards me, my clients, my own dog and puppies I am responsible during their stay!
+Do not bring sick dogs with any eye, ear, skin infection, etc. I will check them during meet and greet.
+Be respectful to other clients, my own dog and puppies I am responsible for during their stay!

 Usually we have 2 - 3 dogs in the house.

-I can take care of more pups at the same time, but always chose them carefully.
+I can take care of more pups at the same time, but always choose them carefully.

 WHEN YOU ARE HERE